Natural Science

 10. IUCN Red List

 The achievements of human civilization can be incredible.
-Among them, is a victory over diseases that used to be fatal and claimed millions of lives.
+Among them is a victory over diseases that used to be fatal and claimed millions of lives.
 And space flights.
 And art - enchanting music, beautiful paintings, fascinating and wise books.
-But some “achievements” are not good at all and we can not be proud of them — for example, records in the Red Book.
+But some “achievements” are not good at all, and we can not be proud of them — for example, records in the Red Book.
 The Red Book is a book about animals and plants that may soon disappear from our world forever.

 12. Understanding the Natural Phenomena